-This Internet Key Exchange version 2 (IKEv2) errors are related to problems with the server authentication certificate.
-Basically, the machine certificate required for authentication is either invalid or doesn’t exist on your client computer, on the server, or both.
+This Internet Key Exchange version 2 (IKEv2) error are related to problems with the server authentication certificate.
+Basically, the machine certificate required for authentication is either invalid or doesn’t exist on your client’s computer, on the server, or both.

 IKE authentication credentials are unacceptable

 Here’s a quick breakup of the possible causes of Error 13801:

 - The machine certificate on the RAS server has expired